Daxxn/BenchyReloaded/README.md

 ## Processor

-This design integrates an STM32MP1 Series micro processor with 1Gb of external DDR3 memory.
+This design integrates an STM32MP1 Series micro processor with 8Gb DDR3 memory.
 This adds a large amount of raw power internally.
-Taking alot of the load required to control the sub-systems and adds more flexability to the system as a whole.
+Taking alot of the load required to control the sub-systems from the users PC and adds more flexability to the system as a whole.

 ![MB MPU](./Docs/Renders/MotherBoard/BenchyMotherBoard-REV1-MPU.png)